JeongHan-Bae/JH-Toolkit/docs/conceptual/sequence.md

 a type that can be traversed through `begin()` and `end()` in a stable, repeatable manner, without assuming it must behave like a full `std::ranges::range`.

+This is a form of tolerance for third-party or user-defined containers.
+As long as you appear to be a container that permits non-exhaustive traversal, we can promote you to a `range`.

 Unlike the standard `range` concept,
 `jh::concepts::sequence` models the *everyday programming notion* of "something iterable".
 It focuses on the **behavior of traversal**, not the presence of formal range traits.